nbaugh1/gat-mdx-blog-3/content/blog/2020-09-10-react-without-cra/index.md

 in our app, using babel to transiple our code in to browser compatable script, and then provide the output bundle to be delivered by our development server.

-Please see https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658 for a more detailed walkthrough.
+For a more detailed walkthrough, please see: https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658

 Source code for this project here: https://github.com/nbaugh1/scratch-react